Want to measure your chainsaw’s blade and don’t know how to go about it?

 Use the wrench that comes with the chainsaw to remove the nuts holding the side casing in place.
 This will reveal the part of the blade hidden from sight.

-- Step 2: Set the chainsaw on its side
+- Step 2: Set the saw on its side

 To ensure you accurately measure the part of the blade previously behind the side casing, place the chainsaw to rest on its side.